Featured Project

 Polio

 The SOHP's Polio project seeks to understand, preserve, and amplify the experiences of people who were directly affected by the 20th century polio epidemic in the United States.
-The Covid-19 pandemic (beginning in 2020) cast the United States in a ...
+The Covid-19 ...

 New Roots/Nuevas Raíces

 The New Roots/Nuevas Raíces Initiative was developed with the Latino Migration Project in 2007.
 This growing collection of oral histories focuses on issues related to Latinx migration to North Carolina.
-Interviews are conducted by LMP staff, UNC faculty, and trained students in courses ...
+Interviews are conducted ...

 Media and the Movement

 This project, funded by a $130,000 grant from the National Endowment for the Humanities, explored the media environment in North Carolina as shaped by local voices.
-We interviewed print journalists, broadcasters on television and radio, community activists and organizers, and ...
+We interviewed print journalists, ...